-While research is important, its true value is only realized if the findings impact practice in the schools.
+While research is important, its true value is only realized if findings impact practice in the schools.
 Thus, current activities at the institute increasingly focus on translating research into daily practice in schools across the nation.
 Translational activities include

-- Making available to the marketplace the curricular materials, assessments, strategies and tools that are developed and empirically validated by the institute. - Supporting the implementation of curricular materials, assessments, strategies and tools through staff development activities. - Helping schools build human capital in the classroom through the institute's technology-based coaching services.
+- Making available to the marketplace the curricular materials, assessments, strategies and tools developed and empirically validated by the institute. - Supporting the implementation of curricular materials, assessments, strategies and tools through the institute's staff development. - Helping schools to build human capital in the classroom through the institute's technology-based coaching services. - Offering certification in instructional coaching.

 The Institute for Evidence-Based Education resides within the Department of Teaching and Learning.
-Institute faculty members teach in the Simmons School's teacher education programs, which include learning therapy, the Master Reading Teacher program, the Bilingual Education program and the doctoral program.
+Institute faculty members teach in the Simmons School's teacher education programs, which include learning therapy, the Master Reading Teacher program and the doctoral program.